 Three academic entities in the United States, each with distinct capabilities, have developed this concept: the Mark O. Hatfield School of Government at Portland State University, which specializes in policy issues and publications; the School of Politics and Economics at Claremont Graduate University, which specializes in advanced quantitative and theoretical work on the US-China-India issue; and the Business School at La Sierra University in California with its in-depth expertise of the business communities in all three countries.

 All Consortium partners conduct fund-raising activities for the Consortium.
-The purpose of these activities flows from the recognition that the Consortium must not conduct sterile research but, instead, be engaged in policy making settings to achieve its agenda.
-The Consortium holds an international conference annually in Carmel, California.
+The purpose of these activities flows from the recognition that the research encouraged by the Consortium must serve its global mission.
+The Consortium holds an international conference annually.
 Interested parties are welcome to inquire for more details.

 We know so much about the role of governments and yet we have so few tools for analyzing their effectiveness, their performance in the near term and over time.
 No issue could be more important in the policy world.
 Understanding the linkages between government performance and violence, stability, economic growth, and demographic changes, would not only help rationalize policy choices but assist governments and nongovernmental organizations in the search for the magic formula bridging development and stability.